-The Tudor and Stuart Ireland Interdisciplinary Conference was founded by Suzanne Forbes, Neil Johnston, and Eoin Kinsella in UCD in 2011 and Tudor and Stuart Ireland conferences have taken place each year since: in University College Dublin in 2012 and 2013; in Maynooth University in 2014 and 2015; and in NUI Galway in 2016 and 2017; and in Queen’s University Belfast in 2018; and, in Trinity College Dublin in 2019.
+The Tudor and Stuart Ireland Interdisciplinary Conference was founded by Suzanne Forbes, Neil Johnston, and Eoin Kinsella in UCD in 2011 and Tudor and Stuart Ireland conferences have taken place each year since: in University College Dublin in 2012 and 2013; in Maynooth University in 2014 and 2015; in NUI Galway in 2016 and 2017; and in Queen’s University Belfast in 2018; and, in Trinity College Dublin in 2019.

 Since 2011, more than 200 speakers from a range of disciplines including History, English, Archaeology and Art History, have presented papers at Tudor and Stuart Ireland conferences.
 History Hub, in association with Real Smart Media, has produced more than 200 podcasts from these conferences.

 Click on the links below to access the archive.
 Please like and share the podcasts.

 - Podcasts from 2016 Tudor and Stuart Ireland.